thisisbalu/exception-decoded/_posts/aws/2023-12-17-aws-toomanyrequestsexception.md

 - [AWS Pinpoint Email - Developer Guide](https://docs.aws.amazon.com/pinpoint-email/latest/APIReference/Welcome.html)
 - [AWS SDK for Java - Exponential Backoff](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/correct-code-exponential-backoff.html)
 - [AWS Pinpoint Email - Request Rate Limits](https://docs.aws.amazon.com/general/latest/gr/pem.html#pem throttling)

-**Note**: This article serves as a comprehensive guide that is intended to cover all key aspects related to the **TooManyRequestsException** in AWS Pinpoint Email.
-However, as the AWS services are continuously updated and optimized, it is advised to refer to the official AWS documentation for the latest guidance and best practices.